Manteswar: Education

 As per the 2011 census, in Manteswar CD block, amongst the 136 inhabited villages, 3 villages did not have schools, 89 villages had two or more primary schools, 45 villages had at least 1 primary and 1 middle school and 38 villages had at least 1 middle and 1 secondary school.

 More than 6,000 schools (in erstwhile Bardhaman district) serve cooked midday meal to more than 900,000 students.

-Dr. Gourmohan Roy College was established at Monteswar in 1986.
+Dr. Gourmohan Roy College was established at Manteswar in 1986.

-IID (Imperial Institute of Design), recognized by the Ministry of Micro, Small and Medium Enterprises, government of India, is located in Monteswar.
+The Imperial Institute of Design (IID), recognized by the Ministry of Micro, Small and Medium Enterprises, government of India, is located in Manteswar.

 Culture

-Monteswar has a multi-cultural heritage.
+Manteswar has a multi-cultural heritage.

 Healthcare

 In 2014, Manteswar CD Block had 1 block primary health centre, 3 primary health centres and 1 private nursing home with total 47 beds and 5 doctors (excluding private bodies).
 It had 32 family welfare subcentres.
 10,173 patients were treated indoor and 210,847 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

-Monteswar Rural Hospital at Monteswar (with 30 beds plus a 20 bed maternity ward) is the main medical facility in Manteswar CD block.
+Manteswar Rural Hospital (with 30 beds plus a 20 bed maternity ward) is the main medical facility in Manteswar CD block.
 There are primary health centres at Dhanyakherur, PO Majhergram (with 10 beds), Moinampur, PO Katsihi (with 6 beds) and Putsuri (with 6 beds).

 Manteswar CD Block is one of the areas of Bardhaman district which is affected by a low level of arsenic contamination of ground water.